A Stronger Airforce

 B-21USA5,000 kmProbably not available to Australia

-Su-57MRussia1,500 kmNot an option due to Russia’s war with Europe
+Su-57MRussia1,500 kmNot an option currently due to Russia’s war with Europe

 J20, J36, etc.ChinaNot considered